 TWU is committed to protecting laboratory users from health hazards associated with the laboratory use of chemicals, as well as other laboratory safety hazards.
-To that end, TWU has developed a 2018 TWU Laboratory Safety and Chemical Hygiene Plan that sets the minimum standards for all TWU laboratories.
+To that end, TWU has developed a Chemical Hygiene Plan that sets the minimum standards for all TWU laboratories, which also is in line with University Regulation and Procedure Number 04.430.
 Additional lab-specific procedures going above and beyond these minimum standards may also need to be developed for hazards not covered in the CHP.

 This program applies to all laboratory users working in laboratories, including TWU employees and students, as well as visiting scientists and laboratory personnel.
 All laboratory users are to follow the procedures set forth in the CHP.
 The employee supervising a student or other subordinate’s activities is responsible for ensuring good chemical hygiene practices.